markd2/Playdate/pdnotes.md

   - asking the sample for a menu
     - make sure draw modes work for those images
   - or maybe the crank
-- maybe nothing moves, but dpad tweedles different scenarios for a bitmap being drawn on top and underneath various patterns.
+X maybe nothing moves, but dpad tweedles different scenarios for a bitmap being drawn on top and underneath various patterns.
-- drawing on black and white
+X drawing on black and white
 X stencil